 - Save costs for external trainers, travel, material and resources

-…this is because eLearning allows companies to deliver five times the amount of training for only one third of the cost.
+This is because eLearning allows companies to deliver five times the amount of training for only one third of the cost.
 How would you like to see those kind of metrics?

 These kind of results are very easy to explain at the individual level, because it just makes sense.
 When someone can set their own pace for learning, they end up learning more because they will engage when they’re ready for it.
 When you have the opportunity to choose how and when to learn, you are much likely to be focused.

 With eLearning, training can be done any time, any place, meaning that employees can use their working day as efficiently as possible.
 This is a huge contrast to taking hours, if not days, entirely out of the workplace.
 One further benefit of engaging in eLearning during the working day is that it is contextualised within work – not located in an abstract place outside of routine.
-This increases the chances of it sinking in and being directly implemented, rather than remaining as a formula in training notes that get shoved into a work drawer and never looked at again.
+This increases the chances of the elearning training sinking in and being directly implemented, rather than remaining as a formula in training notes that get shoved into a work drawer and never looked at again.
 Ultimately, this all increases both engagement and productivity.

 There is an interesting quality control element to eLearning that benefits employers too: it allows training to be delivered consistently, with less chance of error.
 It’s not only easier to deliver, with less time spent out of the office, but it’s reliable and you have control over the quality of the content – which is not the case for sending people on externally-run training courses.